sebastiantoh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
 The given reminder date is invalid.

     * 3b1.
 StonksBook shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The given reminder message is invalid.

+    * 3b1.
+StonksBook shows an error message.